-U.S. investment-grade bonds offer a 4.6% yield (as of 5/31/2023), which, while low relative to rates in the 1980s or ’90s, is at the high end of its past 10-year range.
-This yield is currently lower than the yield on cash as a result of the Fed’s interest rate-hiking cycle, creating an attractive opportunity in short-term fixed income and cash.
-We would advise investors to complement short-term bonds and cash with longer-duration fixed income to avoid overexposure to reinvestment risk.*
+U.S. investment-grade bonds offer a 4.4% yield (as of 8/26/2024), which, while low relative to rates in the 1980s or ’90s, is at the high end of its past 20-year range.
+The current yield on cash exceeds the yield on investment-grade bonds, as the Fed hiked interest rates to combat elevated inflation in 2022 and 2023.
+We would advise investors, where appropriate, to complement short-term bonds and cash with longer-duration fixed income to avoid overexposure to reinvestment risk, particularly as the Fed normalizes policy over the coming years.*

-Image Description: The graph shows the yield for cash, investment-grade bonds and high-yield bonds as of 5/31/2023.
+The graph shows the yield for cash, investment-grade bonds and high-yield bonds as of 10/31/2023.

-Image Description: The graph shows the yield for cash, investment-grade bonds and high-yield bonds as of 5/31/2023.
+The graph shows the yield for cash, investment-grade bonds and high-yield bonds as of 10/31/2023.

-- Stability and the potential to preserve principal – When a bond matures, the investor typically receives back their original investment, absent any defaults.
+- Stability and the potential to preserve principal — When a bond matures, the investor typically receives their original investment, absent any defaults.
 If you invest in a packaged product, such as a mutual fund or exchange-traded fund (ETF), you have no guarantee you’ll recoup your original investment.
 But historically, high-quality bonds have been less volatile than stocks and generated positive total returns over the medium and long term.
-While past performance is not a guarantee of future results, the U.S. Aggregate Bond Index has suffered only one three-year period of losses since 1980.
-By comparison, the S&P 500 has been positive 74% of the time over the same time frame.
+While past performance is not a guarantee of future results, the U.S. Aggregate Bond Index has suffered only two three-year periods of losses since 1980.
+By comparison, the S&P 500 has been positive 75% of the time over the same time frame.

 2022 was challenging for bond investors.
 U.S. investment-grade bonds returned -13% as the Fed aggressively hiked interest rates in an effort to combat inflation.
-Inflation has begun to moderate in 2023.
-As the Fed nears the end of its rate-hiking cycle, we expect further upward pressure on yields will be limited.
-We believe this creates an attractive investment opportunity for both short- and longer-term fixed income.
+Inflation has since moderated, and we believe the Fed will normalize its policy rate over the coming years, which could be supportive to both equity and bond market returns.

-Image Description: This chart shows that U.S. investment-grade bonds have suffered only one three-year period of negative returns since 1980.
+This chart shows that U.S. investment-grade bonds have suffered only two three-year periods of negative returns since 1980.

-Image Description: This chart shows that U.S. investment-grade bonds have suffered only one three-year period of negative returns since 1980.
+This chart shows that U.S. investment-grade bonds have suffered only two three-year periods of negative returns since 1980.

 When economic growth slows, fixed income can become more attractive as a source of returns and liquidity.
 We saw this in 2020 and during past recessions.
 But stocks don’t have to be in a bear market for bonds to shine.

-After looking at 41 S&P 500 pullbacks of 5% or more that occurred during bull markets since 1989, we found that investment-grade bonds generated positive returns 83% of the time as stocks fell.
+Looking at 41 S&P 500 pullbacks of 5% or more that occurred during bull markets since 1989, investment-grade bonds generated positive returns 83% of the time as stocks fell.
 By comparison, gold was positive 49% of the time, followed by the utilities sector (39%), a broad basket of commodities (25%) and the consumer staples sector (7%).

 Cash can also help reduce portfolio risk.
-But because bonds offer diversification, adding them to a stock portfolio may generate better returns for the same level of risk as adding cash.
+But because bonds offer diversification, adding them to a stock portfolio may generate better returns for a similar level of risk as adding cash.

-Image Description: The graph shows that adding bonds to a stock portfolio instead of cash may generate higher returns.
+The graph shows that for investors willing to accept a certain level of risk, adding bonds to a stock portfolio may generate better portfolio performance than adding cash.

-Image Description: The graph shows that adding bonds to a stock portfolio instead of cash may generate higher returns.
+The graph shows that for investors willing to accept a certain level of risk, adding bonds to a stock portfolio may generate better portfolio performance than adding cash.

-The single best predictor of future returns of high-quality individual bonds is their starting yield.
-The chart below shows the annual total return of the U.S. Aggregate Bond Index.
+The single best predictor of future returns of high-quality individual bonds and bond funds is their starting yield.
+The chart below shows the annualized five-year forward return of the Bloomberg U.S. Aggregate Bond Index.
 Over five-year periods, it has tended to match its starting yield.
 High starting yields are likely to produce high returns, and low starting yields low returns.

 While bond prices may fluctuate in the short term, this volatility doesn’t play a big role in long-term returns, which are primarily determined by the coupon and principal payments (absent defaults).
 The upside to the recent decline in bond prices is that yields are now more attractive, suggesting improved future returns for newly invested money.